kelvindo/spotipreview/README.md

 # Spotipreview
 Listen to Spotify previews of playlists and artists.
 Save liked songs to your personal Spotify library.
+See a live demo: [Spotipreview](http://spotipreview.herokuapp.com/).

 This project was bootstrapped with [mars/heroku-cra-node](https://github.com/mars/heroku-cra-node).